 The Bridgerton cast contains a mixture of fresh faces and more well-known stars.

-Netflix’s adaptation of Julia Quinn’s eight part book series is a exhilarating, visually-stunning watch, and it’s hard not to get hooked on the ‘will they, won’t they?’ romance between protagonist Daphne and the obstinate Duke of Hastings, plus a whole host of other amusing characters including meddling Queen Charlotte, and the secretive Lady Whistledown.
+Netflix’s adaptation of Julia Quinn’s eight-part book series is an exhilarating, visually-stunning watch, and it’s hard not to get hooked on the ‘will they, won’t they?’ romance of leads like Phoebe Dynevor's Daphne Bridgerton and Regé-Jean Page's Duke of Hastings, plus a whole host of other amusing characters including meddling Queen Charlotte, and the secretive Lady Whistledown.

 - Who narrates Bridgerton?
 You might be surprised to find out